-- 6. Select the Turn Bandwidth Control On check box. - 7.
-Specify the bandwidth setting: - If you know the bandwidth of your Internet connection, type it in the Uplink bandwidth Maximum field. - If you are not sure, select the Automatically check Internet Uplink bandwidth radio button and click the Check button.

-Speedtest checks your uplink bandwidth and the Uplink bandwidth Maximum field adjusts.
+- 6. Specify the bandwidth settings: - If you know the bandwidth of your Internet connection, type it in the Uplink bandwidth Maximum field. - If you are not sure, select the Speedtest button.
+Speedtest checks your uplink bandwidth and the Uplink bandwidth Maximum field adjusts. - 7.
+Click the Apply button.

-The router assigns a high priority to video streaming from the Internet traffic.
+The router assigns a high priority to upstream Internet traffic.